Shi Yuqi: 2020: All England quarter-finalist

-2021: Second Sudirman Cup and First National title
+2021: Second Sudirman Cup and First National Games title

-In 2021, Shi competed in only four tournaments, namely the delayed Tokyo Olympics in July, the Chinese National Championships and the Sudirman Cup in September, and the delayed Thomas Cup in October.
-In the Tokyo Olympics, Shi cleared the group stage easily and met Jonatan Christie of Indonesia in the knockout round where, he had no problem dispatching, beating him 21–11, 21–9.
-In the quarter-final, he faced Viktor Axelsen again and lost 13–21, 13–21, thus ending his Olympics campaign.
-In the Chinese National Championships, he finally claimed his first national title after beating Jiangsu teammate Lu Guangzu, 21–9, 21–13 in the final.
-In the Sudirman Cup, Shi performed well, helping China defend its title from 2019 against rivals Japan in a 3–1 victory.
+In 2021, Shi competed in only four tournaments, namely the delayed Tokyo Olympics in July, the Chinese National Championships, the Sudirman Cup in September, and the delayed Thomas Cup in October.
+In the Tokyo Olympics, Shi cleared the group stage easily and met Jonatan Christie of Indonesia in the knockout round where he had no problem dispatching his opponent, beating him 21–11, 21–9.
+In the quarter-final, he faced Viktor Axelsen again and lost, which ended the Olympic campaign.
+In the Chinese National Championships, he finally claimed his first National Games title after beating Jiangsu teammate Lu Guangzu in the final.
+In the Sudirman Cup, Shi performed well, helping China defend its title from 2019 against rival Japan in a 3–1 victory.
 In the Thomas Cup, China reached the final but lost to Indonesia 3–0.
 He did not play in the final.

 Controversy

 Shi played as the first men's singles against Kento Momota of Japan at the 2020 Thomas Cup semi-finals in Aarhus, Denmark.
-Shi lost the first set 22–20, and retired in the second just as Momota was about to serve at 20–5.
+Shi lost the first set 22–20 and retired in the second just as Momota was about to serve at 20–5.
 This “bizarre” retreat caused some controversy.
 Shi later cited injuries and tiredness for his withdrawal in a social media post, citing that since he withdrew when the opponent was at 20 points, he has not recorded a loss because it was not at 21.
-However, that did little to quell netizens' anger, with people calling him out for his unsportsmanlike behavior.
+However, that did little to quell netizens' anger, with people calling him out for his unsportsmanlike behaviour.

 Suspension

-In an interview before the 2022 Thomas Cup Finals, the president of the Chinese Badminton Association, Zhang Jun confirmed that after an internal review, Shi has been suspended from the national team and barred from playing in any international tournaments for one year.
-The internal ban was due to the infamous incident from the 2021 Thomas Cup competition and the immature comments that he said after the match.
+In an interview before the 2022 Thomas Cup Finals, the president of the Chinese Badminton Association, Zhang Jun, confirmed that after an internal review, Shi had been suspended from the national team and was barred from playing in any international tournaments for one year.
+The internal ban was due to the infamous incident from the 2020 Thomas Cup competition and the immature comments that he made after the match.